fortesg/fortrancallgraph/README.md

 # FortranCallGraph

 `FortranCallGraph` (FCG) is a static source code analysis tool for Fortran.
-It's main purpose is to track recursively the usage of variables within a subroutine and its called subroutines and functions.
+It's main purpose is to track recursively the usage of variables within a subroutine or function and its called subroutines and functions.
 Therefore it creates a call graph by parsing [GCC assembler files](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html#index-S) and then traverses this call graph while analyzing the original source code of the routines.

 The analysis result will be a list of used global variables and a list of used members of derived type arguments.